 - advising GlaxoSmithKline in connection with the first “open science” collaboration between industry and the Francis Crick Institute

 - advising Eisai Co., Ltd on an agreement to license its in-house discovered selective phosphodiesterase 4 (PDE4) inhibitor E6005 to Roivant Sciences Ltd

 Lydia studied Law and French Law at University College London and Université Aix-Marseille II.
-Lydia teaches on the Oxford University Postgraduate Diploma in IP Law and Practice, is a contributing author to Globe Law and Business’ text “IP Issues in Corporate Transactions: A Practical Guide to the Treatment of Intellectual Property in Acquisitions and Investments” and speaks regularly on licensing issues.
+Lydia teaches on the Oxford University Postgraduate Diploma in IP Law and Practice, is a contributing author to Globe Law and Business’ text “IP Issues in Corporate Transactions: A Practical Guide to the Treatment of Intellectual Property in Acquisitions and Investments” and speaks regularly on licensing and digital health issues.